wilsonmar/python-samples/README.md

 * pytorch-mnist.py Use PyTorch to build, train and evaluate a neural network to recognize a hand written digit MNIST

 * recursive-cache.py shows faster Fibonnici recursion calls when using functools cache.
+* rolldice.py rolls a 6-sided die used in Yahtzee, rolled repeated until "quit".
 * roku-set.py opens Roku at a given IP address to the YouTube video specified.
 * roman2int.py converts Roman numerals to base 10 numbers.
 * rot13.py is used on UseNet to encode sentences using a cypher that's 13 characters away.